mcdonaldcarolyn/tank-census/README.md

 ### Installation
  1. clone https://github.com/mcdonaldcarolyn/tank-census
- 2. "bundle install" in your terminal
+ 2. `bundle install` in your terminal
- 3. "shotgun" in your terminal with run it locally
+ 3. `shotgun` in your terminal will run it locally
  4. Create tanks that are in your gallery to best track them.

-## Contributing
+### Contributing
-1.Fork it!
+1. Fork it!
-2.Create your feature branch: git checkout -b my-new-feature 3.Commit your changes: git commit -am 'Add some feature' 4.Push to the branch: git push origin my-new-feature 5.Submit a pull request
+2. Create your feature branch: git checkout -b my-new-feature
+3. Commit your changes: git commit -am 'Add some feature'
+4. Push to the branch: git push origin my-new-feature
+5. Submit a pull request

 ## License
 The MIT License (MIT)